-No RED articles, such as clothing, umbrellas or placards shall be allowed in the vicinity of the starters or judges stand and the patrol A.B. during the running of any event.
+No RED articles, such as clothing, umbrellas or placards shall be allowed in the vicinity of the starters or judges and the Course Marshalls during the running of any event.

-No pilot shall participate in a race nor shall an official serve in an official capacity after having consumed alcohol or controlled substances or while intoxicated.
+No rider shall participate in a race nor shall an official serve in an official capacity after having consumed alcohol or controlled substances or while intoxicated.

-The O.O.D. shall have the authority to stop any event as he deems necessary to ensure the safety to participants, spectators and/or officials because of technical problems.
+The O.O.D. or Race Director shall have the authority to stop any event as he deems necessary to ensure the safety to participants, spectators and/or officials because of technical problems.